EdmundGoodman/edmundgoodman.github.io/content/about.md

 Hello there!
 Welcome to my corner of the internet.

-I'm Edmund Goodman, and I'm currently doing my year in industry as a CAD design verification intern at Apple, away from my BSc in Computer Science at the University of Warwick.
-In my free time, I enjoy playing the trumpet, rock climbing, and working on various side projects -- some of which I finish!
+I'm Edmund Goodman, a Computer Science student currently doing my year in industry as a CAD design verification intern at Apple as part of my studies at the University of Warwick.
+In my free time, I enjoy choral singing, rock climbing, and working on various side projects -- some of which I finish!
+.